dkull/plex_and_wireguard/README.md

 # plex_and_wireguard
-How to get remote Plex working with Wireguard
+How to get remote Plex working with Wireguard (eg. ProtonVPN), and by working I mean bypass.

 Assuming you have your Wireguard connected.